 Watch our how-to videos to learn how to perform several tests to check for leaks and flow rates.

-- Meter leak test: Reading your water meter is one of the best ways to identify a leak.
+Meter leak test: Reading your water meter is one of the best ways to identify a leak.
 Your water retailer can help you find your meter box, and how to open it if you can’t find it near the sidewalk in front of your home.
+(Spanish, Chinese, Vietnamese)

 Conserving water happens both inside and outside your home.

-Valley Water offers free outdoor irrigation surveys to qualifying single-family and small multi-family sites (under ½-acre) in Santa Clara County.
-During a Water-Wise Irrigation Survey, a trained irrigation professional will complete a comprehensive evaluation of your irrigation system.
-See if you qualify.
+Valley Water offers free irrigation and landscape surveys to qualifying single-family, and small commercial and multi-family sites (under ½-acre) in Santa Clara County.
+During a Water Wise Outdoor Survey, a trained irrigation professional will complete a comprehensive evaluation of your irrigation system.
+Schedule a survey today!

 Other tips and resources